 A sharp-witted constitutional lawyer turned congressman, he brings a tech-savvy and unflinching voice to debates on civil liberties and democracy.

-Ted Lieu's story is a classic American narrative, forged through service and the law.
-Born in Taiwan in 1969, he immigrated to Ohio as a child, worked at his parents' gift shops, and found his path through the U.S. Air Force ROTC program at Stanford.
-He served as an active-duty JAG officer for four years, remaining in the reserves and rising to the rank of Colonel, a background that informs his nuanced perspective on national security.
-After his military service, he built a career as a civil rights attorney and then in California politics, serving in the State Assembly and Senate.
-Elected to the U.S. House of Representatives in 2014, Lieu quickly established himself as a strategic and media-aware operator.
-He serves on the powerful Judiciary and Foreign Affairs Committees, where his legal precision and fluency in technology issues—from net neutrality to AI regulation—make him a key Democratic voice.
-He is also known for his adept use of social media to distill complex arguments, often with a dose of pointed wit.
+Ted Lieu represents California's 33rd district in the U.S. House of Representatives, a seat he won in 2014.
+Born in Taiwan in 1969, he immigrated to Ohio as a child and worked at his parents' gift shops.
+He joined the U.S. Air Force ROTC program at Stanford, served four years as an active-duty JAG officer, and remained in the reserves, rising to Colonel.
+After military service, he practiced as a civil rights attorney and entered California politics, serving in the State Assembly and Senate.
+In Congress, Lieu sits on the Judiciary and Foreign Affairs Committees.
+His legal training and fluency in technology issues — from net neutrality to AI regulation — make him a strategic Democratic voice.
+He uses social media to distill complex arguments with pointed wit.

 1965–1980